Our Verdict

 What Other Infant Car Seat Should You Consider?

 We prefer the Chicco Keyfit 35 or the Chicco Keyfit 30 over the Graco if you can swing a slightly higher budget.
 Both perform well for crash test analysis and are easier to install in every method.
 Given that installation mistakes can lead to potential industry (as indicated by studies), the Chiccos are good options.
 Add to this the higher performance in comfort, quality, and ease of use, and you have infant seats that are sure to please almost everyone.
-Also, while both are more expensive than the SnugRide, they are reasonably priced seats in our lineup, with many sporting a higher price.
+Another below-average priced option is the Britax Willow S, which earned a higher-than-average crash test analysis result and is easy to install with easy-to-use features.
+Also, while all of these competitors are more expensive than the SnugRide, they are reasonably priced seats in our lineup, with many sporting a higher price.
 If you can extend your budget, we think you'll be glad you did.